MikeWise2718/markdowndocs/git/git.md

      * lists everything that has been staged up to now
  * branches
      * just a head ref really, I think
-     * `git branch` lists all branches
+     * `git branch` lists all local branches
+     * `git branch -r` lists all remote branches
+     * `git branch -a` lists all branches (remote and local)
      * `git checkout master` changes HEAD (current branch) to point to master REF
      * `git merge branch1910`  merges current branch with branch1910 (merged the commit corresponding to the head of branch1910 with the commit cooresponding to the current HEAD)
-     * `git checkout -b newbranch` - create a new branch "newbranch" (create a ref pointint go the current commit)
+     * `git checkout -b newbranch` - create a new branch "newbranch" (create a ref pointing to the current commit)
-     * `git push --set-upstream origin locredwest` -- create that branch upstream
+     * `git push --set-upstream origin newbranch` -- create that branch upstream
  * remotes
      * a listing of remote repositories (their ip address) that you can fetch from
      * if you pull, that does a merge right after as well
      * `git remotes -v`
      * `git remote show origin`
  * HEAD
      * the commit you are currently working on
      * `git show HEAD`